 Once just a test, Walmart’s fleet of shelf-scanning robots has now expanded to 50 stores around the US.
 An eye-catching sight for customers, these robots look to help Walmart become more productive and efficient in routine work.

-After the first satisfying robot tests created by Bossa Nova Robotics, Walmart has deployed a lot of units in 50 stores.
-Roaming up and down the aisles at 2 mph and drawing the customers’ full attention, these robots scan for out-of-stock or missing items, incorrect prices or abandoned products.
+Built by Bassa Nova Robotics, shelf-scanning robots will be deployed in 50 Walmart locations.
+Roaming up and down the aisles at 2 mph, these robots scan for out-of-stock or missing items, incorrect prices, or abandoned products.

-Speaking to Business Insider, Walmart said that these robots will help customers when shopping online by tracking stock more accurately.
-For those threatened by automation, who fear for their jobs, Walmart’s VP of Innovation John Crecelius had a few reassuring words:
+Speaking to Business Insider, Walmart said that these robots will improve both in-store and online experience for customers by tracking stock more accurately.
+For those threatened by automation and fear for their jobs, Walmart’s VP of Innovation John Crecelius had a few reassuring words:

 “People are just drawn to technology and what it does.
 Our associates naturally get drawn to: ‘What is this going to provide, how can I use this in what I’m doing?’
 That’s usually a good sign.
 It usually happens when they feel like something is helping them or making a meaningful difference.”

-Right now, the Walmart robots are being deployed to scan shelves three times a day and aren’t a big threat to employees.
-However, the company might encounter some resistance in the Bay Area, as some officials are pushing for an official robot tax.
+Right now, the Walmart robots are being deployed to scan shelves three times a day and don’t pose a real threat to hired employees.
+However, if these robots start to replace customer service associates, the company might encounter some resistance in the Bay Area as local officials are pushing for a robot tax.